 So you’ve bought a few casts, sharpened your pencils, but aren’t sure where to go from here.
 Or maybe you studied cast drawing years ago but are looking to fine-tune your craft or find some guidance to improve.
-We thought we’d share two great online resources for learning to draw.
-Both have used our casts!
+We thought we’d share some great online resources for learning to draw.
+They've all used our casts!

 Have you always wanted to attend an atelier?
 It is clearly the best way to learn how to see.
 But if that's not possible for you, the Sight-Size Cast Drawing online course can help.
 Even if you have no experience whatsoever, you can learn how to see and draw in your own home through Atelier Rousar | online.